Li-Jinjie/Li-Jinjie.github.io/_Projects/Designing and Optimization of Heavy Load and High Maneuverability Aircrafts (Composite material part).md

 |              **Figure 2.
 The D-box structure**               |
 | <img src="https://s2.ax1x.com/2019/11/26/Mx5QMD.jpg" alt="Mx5QMD.jpg" border="0" width="400"> |

-**Load Analysis**:

-The wing is mainly subjected to aerodynamic loads and concentrated loads from hangers.
-My teammates calculated the distribution of shear and bending moments based on the wing lift distribution given by Advanced Aircraft Analysis (AAA).

 **Material Selection**:

 The spar bears most of the bending moment and shear force of the wing.
 We designed a sandwich structure for the spar of lighter weight.
-The most suitable material for flange to take axial force is selected by calculating and comparing the specific strength among wood, metal and carbon filament, shown as the figure 3.
-The strength of carbon filament is measured by **static test**, and we eventually selected **carbon filament**.
+The most suitable material for flange to take axial force is selected by calculating and comparing the specific strength among wood, metal and carbon filament (figure 3).
+The strength of carbon filament was measured by static test, and we eventually selected carbon filament.

 |         Figure 3.
 Different Materials of Spar Flange         |
 | :----------------------------------------------------------: |